GRV96/syspathmodif/README.md

 Function `sm_contains` takes a module's name (`str`) as an argument.
 It indicates whether dictionary `sys.modules` contains the module.

+The following functions allow to prepend to `sys.path` the path to parent directories of the file that calls them.
+Indices passed as arguments identify the parents.
+Let be a `pathlib.Path` instance `p` representing the path to the calling file.
+The parent directory identified by index `i` passed to these functions matches the path returned by `p.parents[i]`.

+* `sp_prepend_parent` prepends one parent path to `sys.path`.
+* `sp_prepend_parent_bundle` passes one or many parent paths to a `SysPathBundle` then returns the bundle.

 For more information, consult the documentation and the demos in the source code repository.